Chitari art

-Chitari art is a traditional form of folk art from Goa that is closely associated with local religious and cultural festivities.
-Characterized by its vibrant colours and intricate designs, Chitari art has played an important role in embellishing public celebrations, particularly during festivals such as Ganesh Chaturthi.
+Chitari art is a traditional form of folk art from Goa.
+Characterized by its vibrant colours and intricate designs, Chitari art has played an important role in decoration during festivals such as Ganesh Chaturthi.

 Etymology

 The trim "Chitari" originates from the Konkani word "chitarop", which means "to draw".

 Location

 Chitari art is practiced by some families from the Demani locality of Cuncolim village in South Goa district.